docker/get-involved/content/en/docs/EventHandbooks/JAVA/building/_index.md

-A realistic application will depend on more JDK modules but it's still possible to significantly reduce the Java runtime to only the required modules (for example many applications will not require Corba or RMI nor the compiler tools).
+A realistic application will depend on more JDK modules but it's still possible to significantly reduce the Java runtime to only the required modules (for example many applications will not require Corba or RMI nor the compiler tools)